gabrielkofreitag/kuroko-ops/README.md

-# Auto-Build Framework
+# Auto Claude

 A production-ready framework for autonomous multi-session AI coding.
 Build complete applications or add features to existing projects through coordinated AI agent sessions.

 ## What It Does

-Auto-Build uses a **multi-agent pattern** to build software autonomously:
+Auto Claude uses a **multi-agent pattern** to build software autonomously:

 ### Spec Creation Pipeline (8 phases)
 1. **Discovery** - Analyzes project structure